yomi-digital/social-map/README.md

 ## How to Add an Organization

-To add a new organization, use the "Add Your Space" button or modify the `src/data/organizations.json` file.
+To add a new organization, modify the `src/data/organizations.json` file.
 Each organization must follow this format:

 ```json
 {